Assign, reassign or unassign devices in Apple School Manager

 Have your users authenticate as part of the initial setup flow in the Apple device’s Setup Assistant during activation.

-Provide a preliminary configuration with limited access and require additional device configuration in order to access sensitive data.
+Provide preliminary device configuration with limited access and require additional device configuration in order to access sensitive data.

 Device assignment (or reassignment) options

-After an order ships, you can search for the order number and use it to assign devices to an authorized mobile device management (MDM) server.
-For example, when you place an iPad order for 5000 units, you can use the order number to assign all, or a specific number of, devices to an existing authorized MDM server.
+After an order ships, you can search for the order number and use it to assign devices to an authorised mobile device management (MDM) server.
+For example, when you place an iPad order for 5,000 units, you can use the order number to assign all or a specific number of devices to an existing authorised MDM server.
 There are several ways to assign devices: